ironhack-julien-sebag/flappy-bird-clone/README.md

 - If touches pipes or floor => back to homescreen
 - Bird flipping 45deg when jumping of falling
 - Background moving automatically

+### If time left

+- Highest score
+- Difficulty

+## To do 1 Nov

+- Rotated obstacle
+- Count points

+## To do 2 Nov

+- Start game
+- Lose game
+- Restart game

+## To do 3 Nov

+- Rotation